arialhamed/arialhamed.github.io/_posts/apk/2021-03-16-ravensword-shadowlands.md

 paid: true
 ---

 > _"Ravensword brings unprecedented visuals to the RPG and adventure games genre.
-Explore a vast and richly detailed world, gather powerful weapons, collect hundreds of items, increase your skills, and follow a deep storyline to solve the mysteries of the Kingdom of Tyreas" - <a href="https://play.google.com/store/apps/details?id=com.crescentmoongames.ravensword2" target="_blank">Play Store</a>_
+Explore a vast and richly detailed world, gather powerful weapons, collect hundreds of items, increase your skills, and follow a deep storyline to solve the mysteries of the Kingdom of Tyreas" - <a href="https://play.google.com/store/apps/details?id=com.crescentmoongames.ravensword2">Play Store</a>_

 I wanted to play this game for a long time ago, now i got to.
 Seems pretty fun, in the first half an hour.
 It is generally well-received by critics so here it is.